yachielab/QUEEN/qexperiment_usage.md

   If True, add DNAfeature on the primer binding regions in the template DNA.

 - **tm_func** `function`, optional
-  Function to calculate the melting temperature of primer candidates.
-Default is xxxx.
+  Function to calculate the melting temperature of the primer pair.
+  As `str` specfication, you can select `"Breslauer"` and `"SantaLucia"`.
+Default is `"SantaLucia"`.
-  As built-in algorithms, `QUEEN.qexperiment.Tm_NN()`.
-  This function is implemented based on the `Bio.SeqUtils.MeltingTemp.Tm_NN()`, so the all parameters of
-  `Bio.SeqUtils.MeltingTemp.Tm_NN()`, excluding `seq` and `c_seq`, can be acceptable.
+  Also, as built-in algorithms, `QUEEN.qexperiment.Tm_NN()`.
+This function is implemented based on the `Bio.SeqUtils.MeltingTemp.Tm_NN()`, so the all parameters of `Bio.SeqUtils.MeltingTemp.Tm_NN()`, excluding `seq` and `c_seq`, can be acceptable.

 - **return_tm** : `bool`, optional